eogee/any4any/docs/README_EN.md

-# any4any:One-stop API service for voice recognition, text-to-speech, document rearrangement, database connection, knowledge base text processing, and MCP services🚀
+# any4any: One-stop API service for LLM conversations, content preview and editing, voice recognition, text-to-speech, document rearrangement, knowledge base text processing, and MCP services 🚀

 <div align="center">
   <a href="../README.md">中文简体 ·  </a>